AndiLavera/serverless.cr/README.md

     branch: master
 ```

 Now run the the `shards` command to download the dependency.
-You can now create your own lambda handlers like this
+You can now create your own lambda handlers like this:

 ```crystal
 require "json"